1980 Indianapolis 500: Background

 After the tumultuous and controversial month of May at Indy in 1979, the landscape of Indy car racing was starting to settle into a more civilized fashion.
-During the offseason, USAC published their 1980 schedule, which featured such races as the Indianapolis 500, Ontario, Talladega, and Charlotte.
+During the offseason, USAC published their 1980 schedule, which featured such races as the Indianapolis 500, Texas World Speedway, Talladega, and Charlotte.
 Meanwhile, CART released their own schedule.
 Before the season began, the leaders of USAC and CART jointly formed the new Championship Racing League (CRL) to co-sanction the season of events.
 Several of the USAC-planned events were scrapped, including Talladega, Charlotte, Mosport, and Road Atlanta, and the two schedules were instead merged.

 A major change for 1980 designated the Indianapolis 500 now as an "Invitational" event, rather than an "Open" type event.
 This was done, in part, to prevent the uproar of denied entries as happened in 1979.
 Originally the plan was to grant automatic invitations to the teams that competed in all three 500-mile "Triple Crown" races in 1979 (Indianapolis, Pocono, and Ontario).
 However, that plan was scuttled when only one car (Danny Ongais) fulfilled those conditions, and furthermore when Ontario switched alliances to the CART series.
 In January 1980, the criteria for receiving an invitation to the Indianapolis 500 was announced, and essentially included any certified team in USAC or CART that was judged to have a realistic intent of making a qualifying attempt.
 Brand new teams were subject to review, and required written documentation of the operational plans.
 In general, the new invitational rules would exclude few, if any, teams in Indy car racing, whether they were part of the USAC Trail or the CART series.

 The 1980 CART PPG Indy Car World Series began in April, and Indianapolis was the second race of the season.
 CART awarded points for Indianapolis towards their championship.
 After Indianapolis, Speedway officials became unhappy with the CRL arrangement.
 In the middle of July, after a total of five races had been run, USAC would pull out of the CRL.